Digital Audio Workstations

 What video card (GPU) is best for audio editing and music production?

 1. Support for multiple monitors.
 Many audio professionals have several displays so they can easily see everything they are working with at the same time.
-Thankfully, most modern video cards support 3-4 video outputs… and some can handle more, or you can potentially double-up and have multiple cards.
-Some motherboards also provide one or two video connections, if the CPU has graphics capability built-in, though that may take away from available system memory.
+Thankfully, most modern video cards support 3-4 video outputs!
+Some can handle even more, or you can potentially double up and have multiple cards.
+Certain motherboards also provide 1-2 video connections if the CPU has graphics capability built-in, although that may take away from available system memory.

 2. Quiet operation.
 Low noise levels are critical when working with any type of audio, especially with music production.
 You need to be able to hear clearly, avoid background noise in your recordings, and create without any distractions.
 Video cards typically have anywhere from one to three fans, but regardless of the number they can also vary in noise level – both at idle and under load.
-This is an area we look at closely when qualifying what video cards to add to our lineup.
+This is an area we pay close attention to when qualifying video cards to add to our lineup.

 How much memory (RAM) does a digital audio workstation need?